-The "Safe to Sleep" campaign (formerly known as the "Back to Sleep" campaign") was created by the American Academy of Pediatrics (AAP) to educate parents and caregivers about the importance of putting babies to sleep on their backs—every time.
+The "Safe to Sleep" campaign (formerly known as the "Back to Sleep" campaign") was created by the American Academy of Pediatrics (AAP) and the National Institute of Child Health and Development (NICHD) to educate parents and caregivers about the importance of putting babies to sleep on their backs—every time.
 Babies who sleep on their backs have a reduced risk for sudden infant death syndrome (better known as SIDS).

 Since SIDS is the leading cause of death for healthy infants between 1 month and 1 year of age, the AAP recommends that parents and caregivers position babies on their backs at every bedtime and naptime until the age of 1.